Cyclenerd/terraform-google-quota-limits/README.md

 | <a name="output_quotas"></a> [quotas](#output\_quotas) | The quotas per metric and region that are limited |
 | <a name="output_regions"></a> [regions](#output\_regions) | The regions that are limited |
 <!-- END_TF_DOCS -->

+## License

+All files in this repository are under the [Apache License, Version 2.0](LICENSE) unless noted otherwise.